AlGepe/OmniSnippets_JS/docs/codeBasics/simpleVars.rst

 On operating across types
 -------------------------

 Javascript's need for acceptance is very patent in the way it always complies with your commands instead of warning you or throwing error messages at you when you're doing things that are conflictive.
-This is both a blessing and a curse since for perfect human beings it saves times and for real ones it just hides basic mistakes so that it takes hundreds of years and thousands of ``console.log`` statements to find.
+This is both a blessing and a curse since for perfect human beings it saves times.
+For real-life ones, however, it just hides basic mistakes so that it takes hundreds of years and thousands of ``console.log`` statements to find.

 A place where this is important (and also relevant for the topic of this section) is in converting variable types from and to others depending on the operations we perform with them.
 For example, when multiplying a boolean and a number javascript automatically changes the boolean to a ``0`` (false) or a ``1`` (true); when summing a number and a string the value of the number gets converted to text and both strings are concatenated; etc...